-- The Board and Managing Director ensure that Northcape has adequate staff, training, and other resources to implement the Policy. - The Head of Responsible Investment, reporting to the Managing Director, provides guidance and support on development and implementation of the Responsible Investment program. - Investment teams lead the incorporation of ESG factors in the investment process, including corporate engagement and proxy voting. - The operations team executes proxy voting, ensures adherence to the Approved List, and implements client exclusions.

-- The Audit, Risk and Compliance Committee has a role in the governance of this Policy. - Northcape actively engages with clients to ensure the program remains aligned with their long-term objectives.
+- The Board and Managing Director ensure that Northcape has adequate staff, training, and other resources to implement the Policy. - The Head of Responsible Investment, reporting to the Managing Director, provides guidance and support on development and implementation of the Responsible Investment program. - Investment teams lead the incorporation of ESG factors in the investment process, including corporate engagement and proxy voting. - The operations team processes proxy voting on instruction from the investment teams. - The Risk and Compliance team implements client restrictions and ensures adherence to the Approved List. - Northcape actively engages with clients to ensure the program remains aligned with their long-term objectives.